Atwater station: Architecture and art

 As of 2020, work is underway to make the station universally accessible.
-Phase 2 of this project is due to begin in 2023.
+Phase 2 of this project has begun in 2024.
+On April 14, 2025, work is officially complete and Atwater became the 30th accessible station in the network.

 The station is equipped with MétroVision information screens which display news, commercials, and the time until the next train.

 Origin of the name

-This station is named for Atwater Avenue, named for Edwin Atwater (1808–1874), a municipal alderman of the district of Saint-Antoine.
-The street was named for him in 1871.
+This station is named after Atwater Avenue, which itself was named in honor of Edwin Atwater (1808–1874).
+Edwin Atwater was a municipal alderman of the Saint-Antoine district.
+The street was officially named after him in 1871.